GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Imperfect/Carol_Poison_Wine_Collapse.md

 The countdown of the virus event.
 Countdown To ablum title.

 Ruins of Sante Fe.
-Drink my poison wine.
+Share my poison wine.

 https://www.youtube.com/watch?v=XOGWbaOOeCM